 If you can’t pass the catheter then the problem is that the tracheostomy is blocked and it’s time to problem solve.

-Try oral airway maneouvres by covering the stoma with gauze or your hand and: bag-valve mask; oral or nasal airway adjuncts; or an LMA.
+Try oral airway manoeuvres by covering the stoma with gauze or your hand and: bag-valve-mask; oral or nasal airway adjuncts; or an LMA.

-Or try ventilating via the stoma with a face mask over the stoma, or an LMA over the stoma.
+Try oxygenation with the mouth (via bag-valve mask) or with a supraglottic airway.
+If this isn’t working then try via the stoma with a bag-valve mask over the stoma, or an LMA over the stoma.

 If you aren’t able to ventilate Jerry with these basic maneouvres.
 It’s time for something more invasive.